 Employer ID numbers

-To apply for an employer identification number (EIN) from the IRS, go here.
+Apply for an employer identification number (EIN) from the IRS.

 Any organization within the local church whose funds are not part of the church funds, such as United Methodist Women, must have their own EIN separate from that of the church.
 For more information on the required separation of local church and UMW funds, please refer to page 75 in the United Methodist Women Handbook.